kvarak/dnd/docs/_Classes/fighter.md

 You can use this ability a number of times equal to your proficiency bonus, and regain all uses after a long rest.

 ### Celestial Presence
 By 7th level, your celestial heritage has begun to more directly influence your physical appearance.
 Your type determines what these changes are:

 If you are a **Protector**, you begin to look elegant and perfect, and your skin and hair are constantly free of any dirt or blemishes.
-You have advantage on Charisma checks, as you enthrall those who look upon you.
+Any reaction rolls made when a creature first meet are made with advantage, as you enthrall those who look upon you.

 If you are a **Fallen**, your dreadful aspect becomes so vivid that creatures now find your simple presence terrifying.
 Fear effects from your ***Divine Aura*** and ***Necrotic Shroud*** are enhanced, causing creatures to have disadvantage on their saving throws against them.

 ### Manifest Divinity
-Beginning at 10th level, you learn to harness your innate powers in a more focused manner, allowing you to take on your true appearance for longer.
+You learn to harness your innate powers in a more focused manner, allowing you to take on your true appearance for longer.

 Whenever you use your ***Divine Aura*** feature, you also gain the benefits of your natural transformation using radiant soul or necrotic shroud.
 However, any damage dealt by those abilities is halved for the duration of the divine aura.

 ### Sight Beyond Sight
-Starting at 15th level, your eyes become pools of energy that allow you to see the truth of the world.
+Your eyes become pools of energy that allow you to see the truth of the world.

-You can see in non-magical darkness, see invisible creatures and objects, automatically detect visual illusions an succeed on saving throws against them, perceive the original form of a shapechanger or a creature that is transformed by magic, and see into the ethereal plane, all within a range of 30 feet.
+You can see in non-magical darkness, see invisible creatures and objects, automatically detect visual illusions an succeed on saving throws against them, perceive the original form of a shapechanger or a creature that is transformed by magic, and see into the ethereal plane, all within a range of 30 ft.

 ### Ascendent
-At 18th level, you have realised the full potential of your celestial heritage.
+You have realised the full potential of your celestial heritage.
 You can now activate your ***Divine Aura*** at will, and it lasts indefinitely unless you choose to end it.
 In addition, your divine aura has become much more powerful.
 Whilst your divine aura is active, the following changes apply:
-- The light or darkness radiated your halo increases by an additional 10 feet.
+- The light or darkness radiated your halo increases by an additional 10 ft.
-- If you are a ***Protector*** Aasimar, the vision granted by your ***Sight Beyond Sight*** feature increases to 60 feet.
+- If you are a ***Protector*** Aasimar, the vision granted by your ***Sight Beyond Sight*** feature increases to 60 ft.
-- If you are a **Fallen** Aasimar, as an ***action*** you can cause the fear effect of your transformation to activate, and the range increases to 20 feet.
-In addition, once per short rest, if you have not yet moved, you can teleport to an area of dim light or darkness that you can see within 300 feet of you.
+- If you are a **Fallen** Aasimar, as an ***action*** you can cause the fear effect of your transformation to activate, and the range increases to 20 fet.
+In addition, once per short rest, if you have not yet moved, you can teleport to an area of dim light or darkness that you can see within 300 ft of you.
 If you use this feature, your speed is 0 for the remainder of that turn.

 <hr class="classdivider">